-Step 3: Now approximate the friction force using the PWA function P instead of the quadratic function V. Compare the output of the resulting continuous-time PWA model with that of the original model for a sinusoidal throttle input, a zero-mean white-noise input, and an arbitrary input of your choice.
+Step 1.3: Now approximate the friction force using the PWA function P instead of the quadratic function V. Compare the output of the resulting continuous-time PWA model with that of the original model for a sinusoidal throttle input.
 Can you explain where the differences - if any - come from?

 Note: By properly selecting the initial speed you should be able to guarantee that the speed never becomes negative and that both regions of the PWA model are visited.

-- Step 4: Now discretize the PWA model of the vehicle using a sample step T with T = 0.125 s and a forward Euler rule for the discretization.
-Compare the discrete-time model with the two continuous-time models for the three input signals selected in Step 3. - Step 5: Transform the discrete-time PWA model of Step 4 into an MLD model.
+- Step 1.4: Now discretize the PWA model of the vehicle using a sample step T with T = 0.125 s and a forward Euler rule for the discretization. - Step 1.5: Transform the discrete-time PWA model of Step 1.4 into an MLD model.
 As we are only considering speed tracking in this assignment and not distance keeping, the position of the car will not influence the performance (i.e., the control objective) in any way.
-Hence, for the transformation of the discrete-time PWA model into an MLD model, the only state variable that should be considered is the speed. - Step 6: Now we design an MPC controller for the MLD model using the implicit MPC approach.
-The performance J should be a trade-off between the tracking J{track} (i.e., the difference between the speed and the reference speed communicated by the leading vehicle) and the input energy J{input} (for groups 1 and 2), the smoothness of the throttle signal (for groups 3 and 4), and the smoothness of the derivative of the throttle signal (for groups 5 and 6).
-More specifically, we have with $J{\text{track}}(k) = \|\tilde{v}(k) - \tilde{v}{\text{ref}}(k)\|1$ and $J{\text{input}}(k)$ as given in the following table:
+Hence, for the transformation of the discrete-time PWA model into an MLD model, the only state variable that should be considered is the speed. - Step 1.6: Now we design an MPC controller for the MLD model using the implicit MPC approach.
+The performance J should be a trade-off between the tracking J{track} (i.e., the difference between the speed and the reference speed communicated by the leading vehicle) and the input energy J{input} (for groups 1, 2, 7, and 8), the smoothness of the throttle signal (for groups 3, 4, 9, and 10), and the smoothness of the derivative of the throttle signal (for groups 5, 6, 11, and 12).
+More specifically, we have with $J{\text{track}}(k)$ and $J{\text{input}}(k)$ as given in the following table: